 Casedemic and Vaccination Post 8th March 2021

-We’re experiencing something very strange at the moment (as of June 2021), We are in the middle of summer, cases are rising breaking the seasonality characteristic of this virus.
-With rising cases we see no corresponding rise in hospitalisations or deaths.
+The summer of 2021 was very strange, in the middle of summer, cases were rising breaking the seasonality characteristic of this virus.
+With rising cases we saw very little corresponding rise in hospitalisations and deaths.
 The government say that this is proof that they have broken the link between cases, hospitalisations and deaths due to the vaccine.
 My take on it is slightly different where it looks like they are over testing parts of the population that are not at risk of death or hospitalisation and then using that data to show a weak association between rising cases and little to no increase in deaths.
 This is poor science from the government and they know it.
 The situation is simple; over testing younger people for a disease that is endemic in a population will result in rising cases.
 For a disease such as COVID-19 these cases in the young will result in little to no deaths.
 They then take this little to no rise in deaths as proof that the vaccine is working.
 Very poor science indeed.